swc-bb/r-workshop/_episodes/04_session.md

 ---
-title: "Making Packages in R"
+title: "Package creation and debugging"
-teaching: 30
+teaching: 60
-exercises: 0
+exercises: 30
 questions:
 - "How do I collect my code together so I can reuse it and share it?"
 - "How do I make my own packages?"